 Show Live Answer Results Automatically

-Enabling this setting will automatically show a question's Live Answer Results after the question's timer expires (Fully Automatic Mode) or after a participant answers (Crowd Controlled Mode).
+Enabling this setting will automatically show a question's Live Answer Results after the question's timer expires.
+If the Question Timer is disabled, then this view will display after a participant responds.

 For Host Controlled, Show Live Answers (A) must be triggered manually using the Experience Dashboard button or the keyboard shortcut (A).